bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 </details>

-Which approach you take doesn't make a huge difference, so long as code is being shared and reused, and the overall file size is reduced.
+<p>Which approach you take doesn't make a huge difference, so long as code
+is being shared and reused, and the overall file size is reduced.</p>

 <h4>Minify & Compress Files</h4>

-Simply removing duplicate and unnecessary code is the best way to cut down on file size, however there are additional ways.
+<p>Simply removing duplicate and unnecessary code is the best way to cut
+down on file size, however there are additional ways.
 One way includes
 <a href="http://www.hanselman.com/blog/TheImportanceAndEaseOfMinifyingYourCSSAndJavaScriptAndOptimizingPNGsForYourBlogOrWebsite.aspx"
 rel="noopener noreferrer" target="_blank">minifying</a> and compressing
 files, such as HTML, CSS, and JavaScript files.
-Additionally, images may be compressed, removing any unnecessary comments and color profiles.
+Additionally, images may be compressed, removing any unnecessary comments and color profiles.</p>

 <h4>gzip Compression</h4>

-One of the more popular types of file compression is called gzip. gzip compression takes common files, including HTML, CSS, JavaScript, and so forth, and identifies similar strings to compress down.
-The more matching strings identified, the smaller the file can be compressed, thus sending a smaller file from the server to the browser.
+<p>One of the more popular types of file compression is called gzip. gzip
+compression takes common files, including HTML, CSS, JavaScript, and so forth, and identifies similar strings to compress down.
+The more matching strings identified, the smaller the file can be compressed, thus sending a smaller file from the server to the browser.</p>

-Setting up gzip is fairly painless, and the <a href="http://html5boilerplate.com/" rel="noopener noreferrer" target="_blank">HTML5 Boilerplate</a> team has done a great job of getting this going.
+<p>Setting up gzip is fairly painless, and the <a href="http://html5boilerplate.com/"
+rel="noopener noreferrer" target="_blank">HTML5 Boilerplate</a> team has done a
+great job of getting this going.
 To gzip files an .htaccess file needs to be added to the root directory of the web server, labeling the specific files to be gzipped.
-The dot at the beginning of the file name is correct, as the .htaccess file is a hidden file.
+The dot at the beginning of the file name is correct, as the .htaccess file is a hidden file.</p>

-Within the HTML5 Boilerplate Apache Server Configs, they instruct which files gzip compression should be applied to.
+<p>Within the HTML5 Boilerplate Apache Server Configs, they instruct which files
+gzip compression should be applied to.
 Keep in mind, the code for this compression should live within a .htaccess file in the root directory of the web server.
-Additionally, it is worth noting that .htaccess files only work on Apache web servers, which need to have the following modules enabled.
+Additionally, it is worth noting that .htaccess files only work on Apache web servers, which need to have the following modules enabled.</p>

 <ul>
   <li>mod_setenvif.c</li>